 Purchasing a home is likely the largest investment you will make in your lifetime.
 Before closing on the house, you'll want to know that no other individual or entity has a right, claim or lien to the property.

 A title company ensures that your new home won't surprise you with encumbrances and other legal obstacles.

-You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.
+You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
 Any number of other complex problems define "Defective title."
-The title insurance policy will protect you from these errors if the title company doesn't discover them.
+The title insurance policy will protect you from these errors if the title company misses them.